skupperproject/refdog/input/resources/access-grant.md

 </div>
 <div class="attribute-body">

+Advanced.
 The secret code to use to authenticate access tokens submitted for redemption.

-If not set, a value is generated and placed in the `code` status property.
+If not set, a value is generated and placed in the code status property.